DavidRagone/BattleShip/README.md

 ## To Do

-1. Add way to access the hits and misses (consider Model.hits ?)
-2. Add performance measurements
+1. Add performance measurements
-3. Add rails example app
+2. Add rails example app
-4. Add config option for turning on/off
+3. Add config option for turning on/off
-5. Add config option for setting time-frame of hits/misses
+4. Add config option for setting time-frame of hits/misses